1150+ Units deployed

 Advanced Rail Condition Detector

-Athena Industrial Services developed the Athena Rail Condition Detection (ARCD) system as a robust, autonomous detection system to detect Train Presence and Broken Rail in monitored areas with emphasis on Dark Territory.
+Advanced Rail Condition Detection (ARCD) system as a robust, autonomous detection system to detect Train Presence and Broken Rail in monitored areas with emphasis on Dark Territory.
+The system was designed to detect Broken Rail and Train Presence in areas that do not have signals or train control systems (Dark Territory) with emphasis on locations without available communication services.

 Technical Information